School Shooter Republic

 It’s monetized.

 Security contracts.
-EdTech surveillance.
-Trauma consultants.
+Surveillance systems.
+Trauma services.

 It isn’t haunted by monsters.